superfly/docs/flyctl/cmd/flyctl_ssh_log.md

-log of all issued certs
+Log of all issued SSH certs

 ## Usage
 ~~~